 The ability to set priorities may seem like a simple and accessible skill.
 However, for product managers and project managers with no experience, this can be a real cause of failure.

-Luckily, there are powerful prioritization techniques that are aimed to help you deal with the different hierarchies and define urgent, important, necessary and needles items.
-They will be definitely helpful if you need to determine priorities for your project tasks, objectives, requirements and product features.
+Product backlog prioritization is not only about making a stack of features in a certain order.
+This process contains juggling many stakeholders’ inputs and opinions.
+The truth is – narrowing the list of product feature requests can be the most challenging part of a product owner/product manager’s job.
+Luckily, there are powerful prioritization techniques that are aimed to help you deal with the different hierarchies and define urgent, important, necessary, and needless items.
+They will be definitely helpful if you need to determine priorities for your project tasks, objectives, requirements, and product features.

 What is Prioritization?